 - White Oleander is a book that holds a special place in my heart and I’ve revisited it many times during transition times in my life.
 One of the few books I’ve read that delves right into the complex single mother-only daughter relationship dynamic.

-- With Toni Morrison’s passing I just feel like I want to immerse myself once again in some of my favourite books of hers: Song of Solomon and Tar Baby.
+- With Toni Morrison’s passing I just feel like I want to immerse myself once again in some of my favorite books of hers: Song of Solomon and Tar Baby.

 I’ll be enjoying these as I end my summer beach hopping from Rimini to Ancona.